 All purchases of supplies, furniture, fixtures and material of every kind that are subject to the competitive bid requirements shall be purchased through the Board's Executive Committee (Chairperson and Superintendent).
 All single contracts for any of the aforementioned purchases exceeding one hundred thousand dollars (\$100,000) must be approved by the Board, except commodity products.
 Commodity products are defined as items normally used in the routine operation of the District.
-The Superintendent shall furnish the Board with a monthly report which includes commodity purchases and awards made pursuant to this policy that are equal to or in excess of one hundred thousand dollars (\$100,000) and maintain documentation on the District website that is readily available to the public (http://www.scsk12.org/uf/procurement/tabulations.php).
+The Superintendent shall furnish the Board with a monthly report which includes commodity purchases and awards made pursuant to this policy that are equal to or in excess of one hundred thousand dollars (\$100,000) and maintain documentation on the District website that is readily available to the public.